bitcoin-dot-org/developer.bitcoin.org/examples/payment_processing.rst

    file.write(stdout, request.SerializeToString())

-``request``: (required) now, to finish, we just dump out the serialized :ref:`PaymentRequest <term-paymentrequest>` (which contains the serialized :ref:`PaymentDetails <term-paymentdetails>`).
+``request``: (required) now, to finish, we just dump out the serialized :term:`PaymentRequest <PaymentRequest>` (which contains the serialized :term:`PaymentDetails <PaymentDetails>`).
 The serialized data is in binary, so we can’t use Python’s print() because it would add an extraneous newline.

-The following screenshot shows how the authenticated :ref:`PaymentDetails <term-paymentdetails>` created by the program above appears in the GUI from Bitcoin Core 0.9.
+The following screenshot shows how the authenticated :term:`PaymentDetails <PaymentDetails>` created by the program above appears in the GUI from Bitcoin Core 0.9.

 .. figure:: /img/dev/en-btcc-payment-request.png
    :alt: Bitcoin Core Showing Validated Payment Request